The Difference Between Freelancing and Gig Work, and How to Do Both

-One of, if not the most common term that people use synonymously with freelancer is gig-worker, and the gig-economy.
+One of, if not the most common terms that people use synonymously with freelancer is gig-worker, and the gig-economy.
 Understand right up front that freelancing and gig-working are two different things, although the same person can be both.
-In fact, some might go as far to say that gig-working is an integral part of freelancing.
+In fact, some might go as far as to say that gig-working is an integral part of freelancing.
 Hopefully this isn’t confusing you further.

 The line between freelancers and gig-workers can be blurry, but don’t be mistaken.
-Gig-workers are a far more narrow group of people, whereas as freelancing is the future of work.
+Gig-workers are a far more narrow group of people, whereas freelancing is the future of work.
 Freelancers are independent employees in a wide variety of industries, working in ways that best suit them.
-Whereas gig-workers and the gig-economy usually refers to a very specific type of worker.
+Whereas gig-workers and the gig-economy usually refer to a very specific type of worker.
 The ride-share driver, the food delivery driver, the house sitter, the dog walker, the chore doer, and other positions within the hospitality and service industry.

 The gig economy and gig work refers to jobs and not careers.
 While there is absolutely nothing wrong with doing gig work, it is not necessarily part of a long-term plan or aligns with a freelancer’s passions.
 That’s kind of the whole point, it’s designed to fill in the gaps between more career-oriented work.
 Gig-work has existed in some form for quite a while, but with the advent and explosive popularity of apps like Uber, Task Rabbit, and Postmates, it’s become easier than ever to participate in the gig economy.
 This rapid growth, along with the independent and flexible nature of these jobs, is unsurprisingly why many think of gig-work as freelance work and vice-versa.